Three Requirements of an Effective Cost Management System – Part 1

 In this three part blog, we’ll discuss the three requirements of building and implementing an effective cost management system for complex manufacturers.
 First up is the need for complex and process manufacturers to have a complete view of costs.

 Complete view of costs

-When you think of manufacturing costs on a high level, the basic cost categories come to mind: raw materials and direct labor.
+When you think of manufacturing or casting costs on a high level, the basic cost categories come to mind: raw materials and direct labor.
 But in process manufacturing, these basic categories are flooded with complexities like processing yields, machine variances or supplier costs.
 To get a true picture of manufacturing costs, consider three components – Product Costs, Logistics and Distribution Costs, and the Cost to Serve.

 Product costs include the materials and labor required to convert raw materials into finished goods.
 Calculating product costs is a significant challenge for process manufacturers who have multiple production lines or locations.
 Why?
 Because it is virtually impossible to manufacture the exact same product for the exact same cost in two different places.
 In a typical ERP environment, cost managers are forced to pick one cost for a particular product, but in reality there are multiple unique costs – one for each location the product is manufactured.
 Without this level of detail, manufacturers loose the true cost picture and can inadvertently make poor operating decisions that could potentially hurt the company’s profits.